JustusAdam/schedule-planner/README.md

 You may test it right now just executing the program `./dist/build/schedule-planner/schedule-planner filepath.json`

 It currently works on raw rule and lesson data provided by the file `filepath.json`.
 You can find an example of such a file in `testsuite/test.json`.

+## Code documentation

+The Haddock documentation can be found on the [GitHub pages](http://justusadam.github.io/schedule-planner/)